kammce/RoverCore-S/jetson-documentation/I2C/README.md

 http://elinux.org/Jetson/I2C

-Use I2C General on the Jetson.
-That is connected to adapter /dev/i2c-1.
+Use I2C GEN2 on the pinout sheet of the Jetson.
+The I2C GEN2 is connected to adapter /dev/i2c-1.

 Use:
-	sudo i2cdetect -y 1
+	sudo i2cdetect -y -r 1

 Any Addresses that pop up here are the devices you have connected up to this bus.